Telaxia-Net/telaxia-landing-page/README.md

-# telaxia-landing-page
+# Telaxia
-This Telaxia App Landing Page for clothing design
+This is Telaxia Landing Page 👚